 BLUE – THE MIND

 How Color Psychology and Seven Body-Chakra are related

-When we talk color psychology, it is relevant to mention about our Body-Chakras; Seven chakras and the individual colors of their centers.
+When we talk about color psychology, it is relevant to mention our Body-Chakras; Seven chakras and the individual colors of their centers.
 Chakras are complex energy centers placed along the spine and up into the head and can be activated and balanced with the Yoga and meditation.

 The 7 chakras in the human body sense the complete range of frequencies entering a person's personal energy field.